onionpsy/cifuzz/docs/Installation-Guide.md

 ### Linux/MacOS

-Executing the installation as a **user**, files will be installed to
+Executing the installation as a **non-root** user, files will be installed to

 * `~/.local/share/cifuzz` (default) or
 * `$XDG_DATA_HOME/cifuzz` if set.